 - Reconciliation.
 Cash advances must be fully reconciled within 30 days of the end of the trip.

 - Traveler Responsibilities.
-Travelers must submit an Expense Reimbursement to account for the use of the advanced funds.
+Travelers must submit an Expense Report to account for the use of the advanced funds.
 If advanced funds exceed actual expenses, the traveler must write a check back to the university for the difference.

 - Auditor Responsibilities.
 The auditor who approved the cash advance is responsible for reconciling refund checks and ensuring they are deposited properly.